mrexito/Algorithmic-Trading/README.md

   2. Saves a CSV snapshot in `Projekt/my_trading_bot/data/live_data/`.
   3. Upserts the rows into the Timescale table (`TS_TABLE`).
 - At runtime dashboard callbacks read OHLCV data from TimescaleDB.
 If the DB is unreachable the app gracefully falls back to the static CSVs under `data/historical_prices/`.
+- The Yahoo fetch logic now lives solely in `data/market_data_api.py`; `data_handler.py` acts as a thin CLI wrapper so strategy code and the dashboard share identical normalization rules.
+- `market_data_api.fetch_yahoo` includes retry/backoff handling to mitigate transient yfinance hiccups before giving up.
+- Bootstrapping now runs in a background thread so the Dash UI comes up immediately.
+The header status shows `Bootstrapping …` until the fetch finishes (or reports cached data).
+- Successful runs persist a small cache marker (`data/live_data/.bootstrap_state.json`).
+If Dash reloads within `MARKET_BOOTSTRAP_CACHE_TTL` seconds with the same symbols & settings, the bootstrap is skipped and the status reports the last success timestamp.

 You can rerun the bootstrap manually at any time by executing:
 ```bash